Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 ![Dashboard view](/res/abb/abb-ios/02A-Dashboard-view.png)

-**OVERVIEW:** Whenever a user opens a New Tab, or launches the Adblock Browser for the first time, they will see shortcuts to their most popular destinations on the web until a URL or search term has been entered in the Navigation bar.
-At first they will only see shortcuts to [adblockplus.com](https://adblockplus.org/) and [acceptableads.com](https://acceptableads.com/) until there are sites from their actual browsing history to show.
+**OVERVIEW:** Whenever a user opens a New Tab they will see shortcuts to websites they have visited most recently and frequently until a URL or search term has been entered in the Navigation bar.
+At first they will only see shortcuts to [adblockplus.com](https://adblockplus.org/) and [acceptableads.com](https://acceptableads.com/) until there are sites to show from their actual browsing history.

 A blank Navigation bar should always display prompt text that says,
 > Search or enter address…

 **B1:** Each shortcut is represented by a capital letter in a square with a label beneath.
-Icons should reflect the first letter of the base URL (e.g. “A” for **A**cceptableads.com) and, if known, the primary brand color.
-Otherwise, a color will be assigned randomly.
+Icons should reflect the first letter of the base domain (e.g. “A” for **A**cceptableads.com) and a color will be assigned randomly (actual colors used will be provided separately).
 The label should be the actual title of the website (e.g. “Acceptable Ads”).
 Tapping an icon will take a user directly to the destination URL homepage.

 **B2:** A “TIP” icon and message should appear below the icons, stating
 > Tap and hold any icon to edit or remove.